gohugoio/hugoDocs/content/en/methods/page/GitInfo.md

 enableGitInfo = true
 {{< /code-toggle >}}

-Alternatively, use the command line flag when building your site:
+Alternatively, use the command line flag when building your project:

 ```sh
 hugo build --enableGitInfo